About the clinician

 Recognition over rescue.

-The goal isn't to fix you.
-It's to accurately see what's happening — and what was happening when the pattern formed.
+The goal is not to fix you.
+It is to accurately see what is happening now, and what was happening when the pattern formed.
 Symptom relief is temporary.
 Recognition is durable.

 Principle 03